 - Let’s start by filling the feeder tanks up with water and setting up the filters for them.

-- Once the gravel and decoration is set up, fill them with water and allow the tanks to cycle fully before adding fish and plants.
+- Once the gravel and decoration are set up, fill them with water and allow the tanks to cycle fully before adding fish and plants.

 - After a couple of days have past and water parameters are leveled out, you can add feeder fish and plants.